MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 - Only phone multi-factor authentication is supported right now.
 It's possible other methods lead to errors.

 > [!NOTE]
-> **Active known issue:** Organizations enforcing Conditional Access policies are prevented from signing in on Quest.
+> **Previous known Issue (resolved in version 5.2505.XX)****:** Organizations enforcing Conditional Access policies are prevented from signing in on Quest.
 Users will see an error "Set up your device to get access" and will not be able to sign in.
 We're currently working on a fix as of January 2025.

 Mesh app device and app management compatibility summary: